I held my three year old son in the early morning light, held him in the middle of my room as he stumbled in after waking up from his night of rest.

 A wilderness sometimes still has voices and wind, sun and shade, flowing water.

-And many cultures probably have similar practices to this, but growing up in the southern baptist church with little connection to my own native identity, I completely skipped over the wilderness experience of Jesus, because it only had negative connotations.
+And many cultures probably have similar practices to this, but growing up in the southern baptist church, I completely skipped over the wilderness experience of Jesus, because it only had negative connotations.
 Instead, in some denomination contexts, we are skipping over a beautiful and pivotal time of Jesus’s life: his purification and vision quest– his sending out experience.

 So, let’s look at our own wilderness experiences differently.
 If you are in the middle of your wilderness now, look for what it teaches you.
 Let the wilderness speak to you, let the lone quiet, perhaps the lonely quiet, breathe something back over you.